github/docs/content/authentication/keeping-your-account-and-data-secure/updating-your-github-access-credentials.md

 1. In the text field under **Password**, type a new password.
 Then, in the text field under **Confirm password**, type the password again.
 1. Click **Change password**.
 For help creating a strong password, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/creating-a-strong-password)."

-{% tip %}
+> [!TIP]

-To avoid losing your password in the future, we suggest using a secure password manager.
+> To avoid losing your password in the future, we suggest using a secure password manager.

-{% endtip %}

 ## Changing an existing password